William Bent: Bent's Old Fort

 By around 1832, although possibly as late as 1834, the partners built a permanent trading post called Bent's Fort.
 The elaborate adobe construction could accommodate 200 people, and had been built on the northern "Mountain Route" of the Santa Fe Trail, by then open for business.
 The partners picked this location after discussions with the Cheyenne; it was near La Junta and land occupied by the Cheyenne and Arapaho tribes.
 It became an important center of trade, principally in furs but also in numerous other goods, including horses and mules.
-It was the only privately owned, fortified installation in the west.

 William and Charles operated the fort in partnership with Ceran St Vrain, a fur trader who had already established significant trading contacts in New Mexico.
 Sometimes referred to as Fort William, the post was in "the perfect place at the perfect time" for someone looking to make money from trading.
 For example, the Bents could buy a gallon of brandy in St Louis for USD 2 and sell it at the fort for USD 25.

 The historian Anne Hyde has dated the moment when the Cheyenne chief White Thunder realized a common interest with Bent.
 In November 1833, they talked together as a meteor shower lit up the sky over the plains.
 Many Cheyenne believed that the celestial event was a signal of the end of the world; it was subsequently referred to as "the Night the Stars Fell".
 White Thunder saw it as a new beginning.
 He sought a truce with the Pawnee and the return of the four sacred arrows which they had captured in a battle with the Cheyenne earlier that year.
 To achieve this, White Thunder made a solo, unarmed visit to the Pawnee village to seek peace and returned with two of the arrows and an agreement.

 White Thunder also arranged a formal marital alliance between Bent and his daughter Owl Woman.
 He believed that their children would represent another element of the new beginning, of peace for the Cheyenne and the region.
 By this time Bent had learned the language of the Cheyenne, and he was known as Little White Man by the native tribes.
 When the Bents first met with the Cheyenne, the Indians gave them names in the Cheyenne language.
 The Bent brothers' respect for the Cheyenne protocols during the convivial occasion created a relationship base for their future development of the fort and trading.